OGGM/oggm/docs/index.rst

 1. When using this software, please acknowledge the original authors of this contribution by using our logo, referring to our website or using an appropriate citation.
-See :ref:`citing-oggm` for how to do that.
+See :doc:`citing-oggm` for how to do that.

 2. Redistributions of any substantial portion of the OGGM source code must meet the conditions listed in the `OGGM license`_